jstnk9/neossins/README.md

 pip install -r requirements.txt
 ```

-It is also necessary to install TRH.
+It is also necessary to download <code>trh</code> file -> Linux x64 (Standalone binary).
 It can be obtained from the following link: https://github.com/GDATASoftwareAG/TypeRefHasher/releases

 # files
 The files that you can find in the repository are the following: